wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 1. In the **Remote Desktop Users** properties interface dialog box, select **Add...**.

-1. Add the standard user you created earlier, to this group.
+1. Add the standard user you created earlier to this group.

 1. Select **OK**.